 Zoe Henham (Chairperson)

 I joined the Board in July 2018.
 I began my career in 1995 as a chartered accountant in Australia before moving into the field of Human Resources in London.
 In 2004, I moved to Hong Kong where I worked as a global Human Resources executive in the investment baking sector.
 In addition to almost 20-year global career in Human Resources I have extensive not-for-profit experience.
 I was actively involved as a board member of The Womens Foundation in Hong Kong.
-I relocated to Perth in Late 2017 and was delighted to be appointed to the WLCWA board in mid 2018.
+I relocated to Perth in Late 2017 and was delighted to be appointed to the WLSWA board in mid 2018.
 I am incredibly passionate about diversity, inclusion, equality, justice and empowerment especially as it relates to women and girls.
-I am proud to support WLCWA achieve their vision of ensuring justice, empowerment and safety for women and their children.
+I am proud to support WLSWA achieve their vision of ensuring justice, empowerment and safety for women and their children.

 Darelle Pola (Treasurer)

-I joined the WLCWA Board in November 2017.
+I joined the WLSWA Board in November 2017.
 I am a qualified Accountant with over 20 years’ commercial experience in Accounting, Administration and Project Management.
 More recently I have developed my expertise in Systems Accounting and Business Excellence and am currently employed with Metso Australia Ltd as their Business Systems Manager.
-I joined the WLCWA Board to support the great work the organisation does in empowering women.
+I joined the WLSWA Board to support the great work the organisation does in empowering women.
 I feel grateful for the opportunity to support the organisation in providing essential services and the right to justice.

 Nicola Ashford (Secretary)

 I joined the Board in October 2017.
-I am a family lawyer working at Kim Wilson & Co in Subiaco.
-I started my involvement with WLCWA as a volunteer in the evening clinic before becoming a Board member in 2017.
-As a family lawyer I am well aware of the great need for the services WLCWA provides the community.
+I am a family lawyer working at Culshaw Miller Lawyers in Perth.
+I started my involvement with WLSWA as a volunteer in the evening clinic before becoming a Board member in 2017.
+As a family lawyer I am well aware of the great need for the services WLSWA provides the community.
 I am very proud and grateful to be able to make a contribution to such valuable and important work.